Controversy Investigation

 Project timeline

 Sign up to study a particular controversy.
-Max 3 students per group.
+Max 4 students per group.
+Multiple groups may study the same controversy.

 Submit your written AI policy for my approval.